heyitsyang/Whole-House-Water-Leak-Controller/README.md

 You will need to print the bottom, the lid, and one of the two slide-in mounts depending on desired final orientation.

-- The circuit diagram shows the WeMos ESP8266 D1 Mini ESP8266 board right side up for clarity, but it is mounted upside-down in the enclosure for assembly.
+- The wiring diagram above shows the WeMos ESP8266 D1 Mini ESP8266 board right side up for clarity, but it is mounted upside-down in the enclosure for assembly.
 Be aware of this before you start wiring.